rmarkus/WeatherStation/README.md

 * the AZ Delivery ESP32 board consumes 2mA in deepsleep.
 * the actual sending might be faster than 5 seconds.

+During the winter months it showed that sun the battery was not charged envough.
+I made two modifications:
+* changed the board to a board with low power consumption in deepsleep.
+* removed all leds from the Waveshare battery charger board (there were 5 leds on all time)

 ## Testing
 mosquitto_sub -h <hostname> -t wetter2/rain2